 That’s the sixteenth century Kinnaird Castle on the left, it was converted into a lighthouse in 1787 and now houses the Museum of Scottish Lighthouses.
 On the right is the modern automated lighthouse.
 Quite why they seem to be leaning towards one another I don’t know; I may have been transfixed by the sky when I took the photo (a frequent and increasing occurrence, should I be worried?)

 Clouds of mist swirled over the surface of the loch last night.
-An unexpectedly hot day led to unexpectedly beautiful conditions.
+An unexpectedly hot spring day led to unexpectedly beautiful conditions.
 Well, not completely unexpected, it’s always beautiful, always different.

 Summer brings lush green foliage and colour to the loch*, it’s not very deep so swimming can be warm.